Creating Web Pages

 If you are over quota, you will need to remove some files or request more space.
 If you run out of space on your Bingweb account, you may be able to get more if you contact the Help Desk .
-If you have an account on Bingwww (most departments and offices), contact John Hagan if you need more space.
+If you have an account on Bingwww (most departments and offices), contact Communications and Marketing if you need more space.
 Note: do not try to ftp or publish files when you are over quota!
 The files will be created on your account but they will be empty.
 When you try to view an empty HTML page it will be blank.

 Deleting Firefox cached files when Bingsuns account is over quota

 Bingsuns accounts currently have a storage limit of around 400 Mb.
 If you use the Firefox browser in the Linux lab, the browser stores files and browsing history in cache which can eventually exceed the storage limit for the Bingsuns account.
 If the storage...read more.